A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Dimensional reductions of the Haydys--Witten equations

-As explained in \autoref{sec:background-Haydys-Witten-equations}, Haydys' geometric setup provides a lift of four-dimensional (anti-)self-dual two-forms into five dimensions.
-Loosely speaking, this was achieved by identifying the orthogonal complement of $v$ with the tangent space of four-manifolds $W^4$ that foliate $M^5$.
-When $u$ and $v$ are aligned, dimensional reduction simply recovers the self-dual two forms.
+As explained in Section~\ref{sec:background-Haydys--Witten-equations}, Haydys' geometric setup provides a lift of four-dimensional \mbox{(anti-)self-dual} two-forms into five dimensions.
+Loosely speaking, this was achieved by identifying the orthogonal complement of $v$ with the tangent space of a four-manifold $W^4$ that foliates~$M^5$.
+When $u$ and $v$ are aligned, dimensional reduction simply recovers the self-dual two-forms.
 However, in general $u$ and $v$ are not necessarily aligned and the consequences of imposing $u$-invariance depend on the interplay between the orthogonal complements of $u$ and $v$.
 To that end observe that $u$ and $v$ define a distribution $\Delta_{(u,v)} \subset TM$.
-Since $u$ and $v$ are non-vanishing and $\theta$ is constant, $\Delta_{(u,v)}$ is regular, i.e. a vector bundle.
+Since $u$ and $v$ are non-vanishing and $\theta$ is constant, $\Delta_{(u,v)}$ is regular, i.e., a vector bundle.
 We now have to distinguish two cases: ${\theta \equiv 0 \pmod{\pi}}$ and $\theta\neq 0$.